stellar/os-projects/Wallets.md

 ## Wallets
+> Disclaimer: Stellar.org does not own, maintain or operate any of these wallets.

 ### Stellar for Ledger Nano S - [source](https://github.com/lenondupe/ledger-app-stellar)
 This project is a wallet app for the Ledger Nano S that makes it possible to store your Stellar-based assets on that device.